 You may have heard the terms ‘core’ and ‘non-core’ used to describe vaccines.
 Core vaccines are those considered essential for your pet’s health, whilst non-core vaccines are optional, and may be recommended for your pet depending on their lifestyle.

 During your wellness exam, our doctors will discuss which vaccines are right for your pet.
-We offer all vaccines, and if you are a Premium member, all vaccines (both core and non-core) are included in your plan.

 Core Dog Vaccines